Framing Facts

 1. Glass that protects against UV damage.

-impurities found in ordinary "pulp" products, providing a mounting
+and other impurities found in ordinary "pulp" products, providing

 3. Careful adherence to proper handling procedures as outlined by the